shivam091/unit_measurements/README.md

 ### Building new unit groups

 This library provides a simpler way to define your own unit groups.
 Use the `UnitMeasurements.build` method to define units within it.
-You can also group units by the unit system using the `system` method and set the primitive unit for each unit group using the `primitive` method.
+You can group units by the unit system using the `system` method and set the primitive unit for the unit group using the `primitive` method.
+You can specify cache file name in unit group definition using the `cache` method.

 ```ruby
 UnitMeasurements::Time = UnitMeasurements.build do